GeoDaCenter/opioid-policy-scan/data_final/metadata/NDVI.md

 **Author**: Michelle Stuhlmacher, DePaul University, Department of Geography

 ### Data Location:
-BE05 - Residential Segregation Indicies calculated at the county level.
+BE06 - Normalized Difference Vegetation Index (NDVI) for US-wide at the Census tract scale.
 File can be found [here](/data_final).
 * BE06_NDVI_T

 ### Data Source(s) Description: